 2 Introduction

-Why Logistics Partners' Involvement Could Make all the Difference
+Why Logistics Partners' Involvement Could Make All the Difference

-What is 4PL & 3PL?
+What are 4PL & 3PL?

-Third-party logistics (3PL) describes a company's use of outsourcing partners to manage parts of their warehousing, transport or fulfilment processes.
-Those 3PL logistics service providers usually specialize in separate integrated logistics operations and include for example freight forwarding companies.
-Fourth-party logistics (4PL) takes the 3PL outsourcing concept further by managing entire networks including e.g. various 3PL companies, resources or locations to develop and maintain fully integrated and optimised supply chain solutions.
+Third-party logistics (3PL) describes a company's use of outsourcing partners to manage parts of warehousing, transport or fulfillment process.
+Those 3PL logistics service providers usually specialize in separate integrated logistics operations and include, for example, freight forwarding companies.
+Fourth-party logistics (4PL) takes the 3PL outsourcing concept further by managing entire networks, including, for exmaple, various 3PL companies, resources, or locations to develop and maintain fully integrated and optimized supply chain solutions.
 Even strategic supply chain consulting is possible.
-A special concept connected with 4PL is the Lead Logistics Provider (LLP), which usually consists of a control tower operation from which the provider manages (parts of) the company's supply chain network.
+A special concept connec-ted with 4PL is the Lead Logistics Provider (LLP), which usually consists of a control tower operation from which the provider manages (parts of) the company's supply chain network.

 - 1 Cargo Owners

 - 2 Carriers

-- 3 Logistics Service Provides
+- 3 Logistics Service Provider

-- 4 Lead Logistics Providers & Consultants
+- 4 Lead Logistics Providers and Consultants

 - 5 Manufacturing, Retailing

 - 6 Transportation

 - 7 Logistics

 - 8 Supply Chain Management

 Source: supplychain247.com

 Global trade and transport volumes have been growing rapidly for several decades.
 In recent years also the outsourcing of supply chain functions to different kinds of logistics service providers has become vital to improve top- and bottom-line results.
-Therefore, the make-or-buy decision - i.e. to maintain logistics functions internally or to (sub-)contract them externally to partners - is a critical strategic consideration for companies.
-It has significant impacts on sustaining organisational competitiveness.
+Therefore, the make-or-buy decision - that is, to maintain logistics functions internally or to (sub-)contract them externally to partners - is a critical strategic consideration for companies.
+It has significant impacts on sustaining organizational competitiveness.
 And the aerospace industry is no exception.

-In fact, aerospace supply chains are confronted with industry-specific challenges: In commercial aerospace, the long-term competitive outlook is forcing companies to manufacture new & improved products more frequently.
+In fact, aerospace supply chains are confronted with industry-specific challenges: In commercial aerospace, the long-term competitive outlook is forcing companies to manufacture new and improved products more frequently.
 In defense, the market is returning to growth after nearly a decade of declining defense budgets.
 These cases demand greater investments in development, capital expenditures, and inorganic growth opportunities.

-- Are there any existing solutions to meet those challenges?
+- Are there any existing solutions to meeting those challenges?

 - Can we spot trends that already shape the industry?

 - How important are 3PL and 4PL for global supply chains?

 - And what should companies know when choosing their external service partners?

 The following whitepaper seeks to answer these questions.
-It discusses solutions and trends, which are set to overcome concurrent challenges.
-The publication focusses on the potential roles of logistics providers (3PL, 4PL) in the aerospace industry and presents a case study for successful logistics partnering.
+It discusses solutions and trends that are set to overcome concurrent challenges.
+The publication focuses on the potential roles of logistics providers (3PL, 4PL) in the aerospace industry and presents a case study for successful logistics partnering.

 3 Background & Response

-Risks & challenges for Supply Chains
+Risks & Challenges for Supply Chains

-Companies must deal with fluctuations in global demand, exchange rates or key commodity prices such as oil.
-Globalization and increasing uncertainties provide constraints.
-In times of VUCA companies are faced with a high variety of challenges that have to be managed.
+Companies must deal with fluctuations in global demand, exchange rates, or key commodity prices such as oil.
+Glob alization and increasing uncertainties create constraints.
+In times of VUCA,1 companies are faced with a high variety of challenges that have to be managed.
 Typical risks and challenges for supply chains include: